openstax/pdf-distribution/README.md

 `/code %> ./scripts/deploy_env --env_name some-env-name`

 This works for the first deploy or for an update.
 Note that under the covers, `sam deploy` uses an AWS-managed S3 bucket for storing the built code.
 If this is the first time you're running the deployment within an AWS account, you'll need to modify `scripts/deployment.py` to know about this new bucket, which will probably require running `sam deploy` interactively with the `--guided` mode.

+Use the `--no-build` option to prevent the deploy script from automatically building the code before the deploy.

 ## Delete a deployment